MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 - System Application must be updated to version 20.x
 - ReportManagement.Codeunit.al (ID=44) must implement the new event subscribers and integration events.

-### New code to be added to codeunit 44 Report Management to support the upgraded platform requirements
+### Add code to codeunit 44 Report Management to support the upgraded platform requirements

-Add new functionality to support new platform driven events for documents and download, and for managing report layout selection and load from application logic.
+In codeunit **44 Report Management** of the base application, you add code to support the new platform-driven events for documents and download, and for managing report layout selection and load from application logic.

 The old event `OnAfterHasCustomLayout` has been replaced with the following events:

 - `SelectedBuiltinLayoutType`

   This event returns the layout type selected for the current report.
 It's for backward compatibility only and uses the application layout selection table for retrieving the desired built-in layout type.
 - `SelectReportLayoutCode`

   This event returns the selected layout name and type using the **Custom Report Layout** table and associated logic.
 Substitute for OnAfterHasCustomLayout.
 - `FetchReportLayoutByCode`

   This event loads the layout stream from application code, given a layout name and report ID.

+You'll have to create a new version of the base application.

 ```al
 [EventSubscriber(ObjectType::Codeunit, Codeunit::"Reporting Triggers", 'CustomDocumentMerger', '', false, false)]